tefl/tesol certification guide (2026):

 3. how many tefl/tesol hours do you need?

-For most first-time teachers, an accredited 120-hour TEFL is the standard baseline.
-Many employers and recruiters list 120 hours as their minimum.
-Shorter 40–60 hour courses are usually taster courses, not full qualifications.
-Longer or Level 5 courses go deeper but aren’t essential for your first job.
+short answer: For most first-time teachers, an accredited 120-hour TEFL is the standard baseline.
+Shorter courses are usually tasters; longer courses go deeper but are not essential for your first job.

 common tefl courses